harshkoli1255/Weatherwise/README.md

 *   **Server-First Approach with Next.js App Router:**
     *   **Why:** By using **Server Components** and **Server Actions** as the default, we minimize the amount of JavaScript sent to the client.
 This results in faster initial page loads and a snappier user experience, as the heavy lifting is done on the server.
     *   **Example:** The primary `fetchWeatherAndSummaryAction` is a Server Action, allowing the client to call server-side logic without needing to define a separate API endpoint.
+*   **Decoupled AI Flows for Specific Tasks:**
+    *   **Why:** Instead of a single, monolithic AI prompt, the application uses smaller, specialized Genkit flows for distinct tasks like summarizing weather, deciding on alerts, and interpreting search queries.
+This makes the system more maintainable, testable, and allows for tailored prompts and models for each job.
+    *   **How:** The `interpret-search-query` flow is specifically prompted to convert ambiguous user input like `"weather at VGU"` into a precise, geocodable string like `"Vivekananda Global University, Jaipur"`, ensuring accurate location results.
 *   **Resilient, Multi-Key API Services:**
     *   **Why:** Services like OpenWeatherMap and Google Gemini often have free tiers with rate limits.
 To prevent a single exhausted API key from taking down the entire application, the backend services for both are designed to accept multiple API keys.
     *   **How:** If a call with one key fails due to a quota or invalid key error, the service automatically and transparently retries the request with the next available key.
 Failing keys are temporarily put in a "penalty box" to improve performance.
 *   **Secure User Data with Clerk Private Metadata:**
     *   **Why:** A user's alert preferences (city, schedule, frequency) are sensitive and should not be stored in a place the client can easily read or manipulate, like `localStorage`.
     *   **How:** We leverage Clerk's `privateMetadata` field, a secure, server-side storage location associated with each user.
 This keeps their preferences safe and ensures they are only accessed and modified through secure Server Actions.
 *   **Decoupled Alert Triggering with Cron Jobs:**
     *   **Why:** The system needs to check for alerts for all users every hour, regardless of whether they are using the app.
 Relying on client-side timers is unreliable.
     *   **How:** We expose a secure API endpoint (`/api/cron`) that is protected by a secret key.
 This endpoint is designed to be called by an external, reliable scheduling service (a "cron job").
 This decouples the alert-checking logic from the main application's user-facing parts and ensures it runs consistently.